tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### Move the Enemy in Scene
 Now let's **open** our favorite `debug_3d_scene.tscn`.
 We can see that the enemy is already instantiated in the scene. **Playing** the game, you can see that the enemy just **moves forward** into the wall.
 Let's **look at the code** controlling the enemy.

 Most of the code is very similar to the player's movement code.
-To test out the `NavMesh`, we just need to change 2 lines of code.
+To test out the `NavMesh`, we only need to change 2 lines of code.
 First, we would like to set the target of the agent to the position where we click with the mouse.

 #### Set Target
-I have already prepared all the raycasting math needed, so you can just go into the `_input()` function and **change** the last `if` statement to this:
+I have already prepared all the raycasting math needed so that you can go into the `_input()` function and **change** the last `if` statement to this:
 ```GDScript
 # Same as `result != null`
 if result:
     navigation_agent_3d.target_position = result.position
 ```

-This sets the **target** of the `NavigationAgent` to the **clicked position** and the agent finds the **closest path** to the point.
+This change sets the **target** of the `NavigationAgent` to the **clicked position** and the agent finds the **closest path** to the point.

 #### Move to the Target
 The second change is at the top of the `_movement()` function.
 We need to change the `target_pos` to the next point on the path generated by the `NavigationAgent`.
 There is just the function for it in the `NavigationAgent`. **Change the line** to this: